vhoudoverdov/meowcats-mcp/README.md

 # meowfacts-mcp

 This repository is designed to be a tutorial for building very simple MCP servers.
-It allows us to study the underlying components of MCP servers (like python scripts) using a public API called [meowfacts](https://github.com/wh-iterabb-it/meowfacts) by [wh-iterabb-it](https://github.com/wh-iterabb-it/), which returns a random cat fact as a response to requests.
+It allows us to study the underlying components of MCP servers, like python scripts that handle the abstraction of underlying APIs for MCP clients.
+In this tutorial we'll be using a public API called [meowfacts](https://github.com/wh-iterabb-it/meowfacts) by [wh-iterabb-it](https://github.com/wh-iterabb-it/), which returns a random cat fact as a response to requests.

 This server uses much of the same boilerlate used by the tutorial example on  [modelcontextprotocol.io](https://modelcontextprotocol.io/docs/develop/build-server#weather-api-issues)  and shows how the tutorial can be easily leveraged to create other simple MCP servers.